 - Encephalitis (brain infection and inflammation)

-- Heart failure
+- Heart failure from heart muscle inflammation

-- Heart rhythm problems from heart inflammation
+- Heart rhythm problems from heart muscle inflammation

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of trichinosis and you recently ate undercooked or raw meat that might have been contaminated.
+Contact your health care provider if you have symptoms of trichinosis and you recently ate undercooked or raw meat that might have been contaminated.

 Diemert DJ.
-Tissue nematode infections.
+Nematode infections.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 366.
+Goldman-Cecil Medicine.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 335.

 Kazura JW.
-Tissue nematodes including trichinellosis, dracunculiasis, and the filariases.
-In: Mandell GL, Bennett JE, Dolan R, eds.
+Tissue nematodes including trichinellosis, dracunculiasis, filariasis, loiasis, and onchocerciasis.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Churchill-Livingstone; 2014:chap 289.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 287.

-Review Date 12/7/2014
+Review Date 12/4/2022

-Updated by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.